oSoWoSo/easybashgui/docs/README.md

-It create a box window with such text and returns control to main program... during that you can made more commands, all of this time such box window with progress bar will be present while your following commands will be executed, after all of those job, you can close with an specific special function:
+It create a box window with such text and returns control to main program... during that you can made more commands, all of this time such box window with progress bar will be present (if you don't like progress bar, use '-n' option) while your following commands will be executed, and after all of those job, you can close with an specific special function:

 ```bash
 source easybashgui